-Whether you're climbing actual stairs or using a stair climber, both are easy to use and you can customize them to suit your fitness level.
+Whether you’re climbing actual stairs or using a stair climber, both are easy to use, and you can customize them to suit your fitness level.
 When used regularly for at least 20 minutes, four to five times a week, climbing stairs and stair climbers can increase your endurance, stamina and strength.
 The machine challenges your legs to climb a moving set of stairs continually.
 As your fitness increases, you can continue to challenge yourself by increasing the speed and resistance setting on the machine.
-People with knee or back issues who cannot run on a treadmill might find a stair climber is easier on their joints.
+People with knee or back issues who cannot run on a treadmill might find a stair climber easier on their joints.

 With so much emphasis on your legs, hips and buttocks while on a stair climber, if done correctly, you will see considerable results in the toning of your lower body.